Our approach to compliance

 Cover for Regulatory approach

-We outline our approach to our regulatory functions and powers under the Child Safe Organisations Act 2024 (the Act).
+We outline our approach to our regulatory functions and powers under the Child Safe Organisations Act 2024.
 This approach sets out how we will raise awareness, build capability, and where necessary, use our powers to ensure compliance in a proportionate, risk-based, and transparent manner.

 File details: Regulatory Approach - Child Safe Organisations (pdf, 586 KB)